-The expression Matriculation/Secondary Examination Certificate in this part of the instruction includes the alternative certificates mentioned-above.
+The expression Matriculation/Secondary Examination Certificate in this part of the instruction includes the alternative certificates mentioned above.

+NOTE 1:

-- NOTE 1: Candidates should note that only the Date of Birth as recorded in the Matriculation/Secondary Examination Certificate or an equivalent certificate as on the date of submission of applications will be accepted by the Commission and no subsequent request for its change will be considered or granted. - NOTE 2: Candidates should also note that once a Date of Birth has been claimed by them and entered in the records of the Commission for the purpose of admission to an examination, no change will be allowed subsequently (or at any other examination of the Commission) on any grounds whatsoever. - NOTE 3: The candidate should exercise due care while entering their date of birth in column 3 of the Application Form for the Preliminary Examination.
+Candidates should note that only the Date of Birth as recorded in the Matriculation/Secondary Examination Certificate or an equivalent certificate as on the date of submission of applications will be accepted by the Commission and no subsequent request for its change will be considered or granted.
+Note 2

+Candidates should also note that once a Date of Birth has been claimed by them entered in the records Commission for the purpose of admission to an examination, no change will be allowed subsequently (or at any other examination of the Commission) on any grounds whatsoever.
+Note 3:

+The candidate should exercise due care while entering their date of birth in the online Application Form for the Preliminary Examination.
 If on verification at any subsequent stage, any variation is found in their date of birth from the one entered in their matriculation or equivalent Examination certificate, disciplinary action will be taken against them by the Commission under the Rules.